qbLedger/ledger-plugin-coinbase-staking/README.md

 ![Kiln Logo](https://uploads-ssl.webflow.com/625db3caa8abd6c22d5f0ce3/6260572336892a801afd71e3_Kiln_Logo-Transparent-Dark.svg)

-This plug-in is compatible with Nano S / X devices, it enables to interact in a secure way with the Kiln On-Chain v1, v2 and EigenLayer Liquid Restaking contracts.
+This plug-in is compatible with Nano S / X devices, it enables to interact in a secure way with the Kiln v2 contracts.

 ## Prerequisite